-led, the FS-HDR will not issue SNMP trap messages. e 1, the FS-HDR issues SNMP trap messages to Trap arameter 4.1) and as defined in the MIB.
-Both, the FS-HDR issues SNMP trap messages to a 1 and 2 (parameters 4.1 and 4.3) and as defined in
+Disabled (default) When set to Disabled, the FS-HDR will not issue SNMP trap messages.
+Destination 1 (parameter 4.1) and as defined in the MIB.
+Enable Both When set to Enable Both, the FS-HDR issues SNMP trap messages to Trap Destination 1 and 2 (parameters 4.1 and 4.3) and as defined in the MIB.